nickjamesr/thesis/readme.md

-# The First Linear Optical Quantum Computers
+# Characterisation and Control of Linear Optical Quantum Computers
 ## My PhD thesis (working title)

 A work in progress, though I am aiming to have a first draft by mid-April and be